 Why the Pro 3000 ranked more than a lot of high-end products?
 In my opinion it offers the very basic and the essential function of the middle class product – the Oral-B APP with Bluetooth technology, unlike the entry-level products (e.g. Pro 1000) you will have the complete version of the real-time brushing guidance – assembled with timer, quadrants, pressure sensor and brushing data storage and tracking.

-So, the Oral-B Pro 3000 doesn’t shine, but its price to performance ratio means it’s very good value, it feel likes the money well spent if you don’t need other the extra gadgets.
+So, the Oral-B Pro 3000 doesn’t shine, but its price to performance ratio means it’s very good value, it feels like the money well spent if you don’t need other the extra gadgets.

 - With only half the cost of high-end models, you can get the most core functionality and technology of Oral-B

-- 3brushing modes meet the daily needs of most users, especially for the sensitive brushing mode which recommended by many dentists
+- The 3 brushing modes meet the daily needs of most users, especially for the sensitive brushing mode which recommended by many dentists

 - The APP is good support for your everyday brushing, it also could storage your brushing data from the last 20 cleans, easy for tracking